141-year-old fruitcake is a Michigan family’s heirloom

-TECUMSEH, Mich.
+TECUMSEH, M.I.
 (AP) — Some families pass down jewelry, watches or even recipes.
 But a Michigan family has its own heirloom: a 141-year-old fruitcake.

-“It’s a great thing,” said Julie Ruttinger, the great great granddaughter of Fidelia Ford, who baked the cake in 1878.
+“It’s a great thing,” Julie Ruttinger, the great great granddaughter of Fidelia Ford, who baked the cake in 1878, said.
 “It was tradition.
 It’s a legacy.”

 Until his 2013 death, the cake was in the care of Ruttinger’s father, Morgan Ford, who was Fidelia Ford’s great-grandson.
 He had stored it in an antique glass dish on the top shelf of a china cabinet in his Tecumseh home — which is where it remains today.